- Guided tour in English

 Beach resort near Taormina on the east coast, overlooking the Ionian Sea.
 Capo Schisò, an ancient lava formation, stretches out into the bay and id the site of Naxos, colonised by Greeks during the first half of the 8th century B.C.
 The Syracusans occupied and destroyed it three centuries later.
 The best parts of the ruins are long stretches of wall made of huge roughly hewn blocks, an enclosure surrounding a great sanctuary, a temple probably dedicated to Aphrodite, and two furnaces: a rectangular tile kiln and round pottery furnace.

 The town is part of a circuit for the most beautiful cities of Italy.
 Founded by the Sicels in the 8th century B.C. it was destroyed, together with Taormina, by Dionysius in 392 B.C. and again by the Arabs in 902.
 The Castle, or what remains of it, stands on a good strategic position, protecting the little town and the surrounding countryside; it was built in the Middle Ages and considerably altered in the 16th century.

-On request we can organise guided tour in English, transport and lunch.
+On request we can offer guided tour in English, transport and meals.
 It is also possible to combine the visits of several destinations.